Our website uses cookies for statistical purposes.

 3. identity documents: a copy of the applicant’s travel document (passport) as well as a recent photograph;

-4. proof of relationship: a copy of the document that attests the relationship with the sponsor; this can be a marriage certificate, a birth certificate, or census record; informal documents can also be included, such as family photographs or letters.
+4. proof of relationship: a copy of the document that attests to the relationship with the sponsor; this can be a marriage certificate, a birth certificate, or a census record; informal documents can also be included, such as family photographs or letters.

 Our team can give you more details about the documents that need to be filled in and submitted by the applicant for the purpose of obtaining the dependent visa for Hong Kong.

-Apart from having to fill in the form intended for his status, the sponsor will also be asked to provide copies of his Hong Kong identity card or travel document, as well as proof of financial means and accommodation (these can include the bank statement, salary slips and tax receipts as well as the rental receipts or the rental agreement).
+Apart from having to fill in the form intended for his status, the sponsor will also be asked to provide copies of his Hong Kong identity card or travel document, as well as proof of financial means and accommodation (these can include the bank statement, salary slips, and tax receipts as well as the rental receipts or the rental agreement).

 Applicants should also take the following into account: